 Allow your child to watch English TV.
 Even cartoons can help improve English standards.
 Of course, parents must exercise supervision for young children and choose appropriate programmes.
 Older children should try to watch the news on a daily basis or educational programmes.
 However, do not make it a chore.
 If a child thinks they are being forced to do something it will have the opposite effect and make them dislike learning English.

-From as early an age as possible, enrol your child in activities that involve groups of children such as camps.
+From as early an age as possible, enroll your child in activities that involve groups of children such as camps.
 Activities like cooking, music and arts and crafts are far more effective in improving English than classes which focus only on academic aspects.

 Many of the materials available in Hong Kong book stores are not suitable for the children in Hong Kong.
 There are a few reasons for this.
 Some are imported from overseas and do not match the local needs.
 Others are written badly by non-native speakers and model bad English.
 You do not want your child to learn incorrect English.